XPO Logistics jump 13% on cost-cutting, e-commerce growth

 Online sales of products for home offices, home improvement and do-it-yourself projects are up, said XPO executives, who noted increased shipments of everything from home gym equipment and electronics to appliances and home and garden supplies.

+XPO is also the largest provider of fulfillment services for e-commerce in Europe, which is beginning to reopen after coronavirus-related business closures, they said.

 "E-com is a good place to be right now.
 And fortunately, we have a good exposure to it.
-It's not the majority of our business, though," Fassler said.
+It's not the majority of our business, though," Jacobs said.

 The transportation and warehousing company, which does not break out e-commerce results separately, on Monday said net profit tumbled more than 51% in the first quarter.
 Its core transportation segment revenue declined almost 8%, due to demand destruction wrought by the pandemic and the loss of business from Amazon.

+Last mile revenue was down 10% from a year ago.
+Excluding postal injection - a service it provided to Amazon and exited in the middle of the first quarter last year - "growth in our core last mile, heavy goods business accelerated to 9% year-over-year," Chief Strategy Officer Matthew Fassler said.

-Excluding e-commerce and food and beverage, "all other parts of transportation logistics did not perform well from the middle of March until the end of April," Fassler said.
+Excluding e-commerce and food and beverage, "all other parts of transportation logistics did not perform well from the middle of March until the end of April," Jacobs said.

+"We look at 2020 as kind of a lost year for earnings growth," said Jacobs, who vowed to seize opportunities in e-commerce and other pockets of strength.

 ((lisa.baertlein@thomsonreuters.com; +1 310-491-7241; Reuters Messaging: lisa.baertlein.thomsonreuters.com@reuters.net))